Selecting a language will automatically trigger the translation of the page content.

 • Special redundancy allowance due in the event of a break-up as a result of an accident at work or an occupational disease

-• Compensation for termination of employment on discriminatory grounds
+• Compensation for termination of employment, in particular on discriminatory grounds

 • Compensation paid in connection with a collective breach of contract